Antonomasia3rd/stuff/tech diary/android (phone)/kgclient Samsung A34.md

 you know that you can replace the so-called "Device Owner" with 3rd party apps, such as Test DPC, Island / Insular, Dhizuku, etc. But unfortunately that does NOT work on unlocked bootloader
 * WHY "Device Owner"? `kgclient` uses that to trigger the warning and preventing uninstallation
+EDIT: reported that this only works on Test DPC and NOT Island

 if you're ROOTED, you can bypass the bootloader detection with KnoxPatch, and then execute your dpm set-device-owner as usual
 * by "as usual" i mean- you also have to follow the Android's original rules, which is removing all accounts and users (incl. secure folder and dual messenger) before attempting that, etc.